Few days ago, I stopped by an article on my FB wall. 50 things they never told you about being a chef. The bad sides and the very few good ones.

 One day or another in my professional life I shared few points with this list, I still share some, I also stopped sharing others and finally some points I never shared at all.

 I wanted to just translate this list into French, but finally I modified it a little bit by removing few points, keeping some and adding my own experience into it.

-As far back as I can remember, I always wanted to be a gangster.
-Oops, sorry, always wanted to be a chef.
+As far back as I can remember, I always wanted to be a chef.
 To me, being a chef was better than being anything else in the world.
 I don’t know why as I can’t say that my parents were food connoisseurs and good cooks at home.
 We never went to the restaurant together, my first time was in Narbonne with one of my aunt.
 So no backgrounds for me, but the desire to become a chef was deeply in my mind.

 I was warned that it would be difficult, that it was a very hard work with long hours and so on.
 That it was stressful and tiring.
 I still remember my english school teacher in Sévigné (Narbonne) claiming in front of the whole classroom that I would never ever manage to survive in this work and that I was useless.

 I did it, and I’m still working as a chef.
 I travelled, I lived in a country I always wanted to go – Ireland.
 I’ve seen different kind of people, of different social classes.
 I had friends from all over the world.
 I worked in good restaurants, in average ones too, and just few hours in dreadful shitholes….

 So now I’m 40.
 I’m working as a chef since I’m 16 (with few years break for more studies), and I don’t regret my choice.
 Even if it’ not such an easy job, it’s not the worst either.
 So don’t take this list too seriously, relax, think about it, and have fun with it.